jbittel/django-mama-cas/docs/installation.rst

 changed from their defaults:

    `SESSION_COOKIE_AGE`_
-      It is recommended that this be set shorter than the default of two weeks.
+      It is recommended this be set shorter than the default of two weeks.

    `SESSION_EXPIRE_AT_BROWSER_CLOSE`_
       This should be set to ``True`` to conform to the CAS specification.

 For information on how sessions work within Django, read the `session documentation`_.
-These settings should be configured to fit your environment and security requirements.
+These settings ought to be configured to fit your environment and security requirements.

 Authentication